 What you missed at the Elham Valley Model Railway Show

-The clubs next exhibition will be in two years time.
+The clubs next exhibition is likely to be in 2019.

 The club held a 'Running day during the morning on 22nd August at St Mary's Church Hall .
 There was an 'N' gauge and 'OO' gauge layout in the hall.
 Members of the public were invited to bring along their own stock and run it on these club layouts.
 Like other local attractions on the day the very hot day lead to a lower than expected attendance.